fursham-h/factR/README.md

 # factR

-factR is a robust and easy-to-use R package with tools to post-process custom-assembled transcripts (GTF/GFF3)
+factR is a robust and easy-to-use R package with tools to process custom-assembled transcripts (GTF)

 ## Features
 * Core features